 An introduction to conjunctions

-You probably already use conjunctions in most sentences that you say and write, without even realizing.
-They’re so common that most people use them naturally, whether they know their name or not.
+You probably already use conjunctions in most sentences that you say and write without even realizing it.
+They’re so common that most people use them naturally, whether they know their names or not.

 What is a conjunction?

 To put it simply, conjunctions are small words used between other words, clauses, or sentences to connect them.
 Conjunctions are required in almost all sentences to enrich them, extend them, or add more detail.
 Without conjunctions, we would speak in a series of very short sentences.
 There are three different types of conjunction, all with slightly different rules and uses.